 400g (dry weight) dried spaghetti or pasta

-Place your chicken pieces and bacon bits into a large saucepan and fry them off in 2 tbsp dairy free spread along with your garlic and onion.
+Place your chicken pieces and bacon bits/lardons into a large saucepan and fry them off in 2 tbsp dairy free spread along with your garlic and onion.

 Add your flour, gently stir in and leave to cook for about a minute, at this point you’ll want to put your spaghetti on to boil as per the instructions on th back of the pack.

 Add your non-dairy milk into your carbonara mix and gently stir together, reduce to a medium heat to bring to the boil, when it will begin to thicken.
-Add in your nutritional yeast and gently stir through.
+Add in your Himalayan black salt and gently stir through.